-This group has grown up using the internet and crave content driven media.
+This group has grown up using the internet and craves content-driven media.
 They are connected to their mobile devices and aren’t used to waiting for much of anything.
 They like social media, sharing what they find by liking, pinning, forwarding and commenting.

 They also like to collaborate and share their opinions.
 Millennials support companies that are dedicated to improving their lives with informative inbound content.

 Millennials want worthwhile, valuable information in the form of blog posts, e-books, whitepapers, videos, infographics and other how-to information.
 If businesses can offer this, they will have a lifelong, loyal customer.

 9. Use Strong Visuals in Your Creative Strategy

 Visuals are crucial to online success.
 Millions of graphics, photographs, gifs, infographics and other visuals are downloaded on social media daily.
 Creative strategy demands content with images due to them getting 94 per cent more views than content without.

 This applies to all industries, niches and organizations.
 And products in action are valued more than a static photograph or image.
 Show how a product or service is being used and get your readers’ attention.